-For more information on cash flow and invoicing for Co-contributor PDS projects please refer to the Co-Contributor Cash flow Frequently Asked questions (FAQ) document available on the MLA website.
-The FAQ has been developed to assist producer groups to understand the mechanics of cash flow with MDC, including when producer contributions are required to be paid.
+For more information on cash flow and invoicing for Co-contributor PDS projects, please refer to the PDS MDC Cash Flow Frequently Asked Questions (FAQ).
+The FAQ has been developed to assist producer groups in understanding the mechanics of cash flow with PDS projects accessing MDC funding, including when contributions are required to be paid.